(A) Policy statement and purpose

 BGSU expects the complainant, respondent, witnesses, and all others to provide truthful information in any proceeding under this policy.
 Knowingly providing a materially false statement or other information may result in disciplinary action under the code of student conduct or other applicable policy.

 The respondent may decide to accept responsibility for the prohibited conduct at any time.
-If so, then with the voluntary agreement of the complainant, the title IX coordinator will refer the matter to an alternative resolution process, which is described in paragraph (L) of this policy.
+If so, then with the voluntary agreement of the complainant, the title IX coordinator will determine the next steps in order to reach a final determination.

 The complainant and respondent may each have one advisor of their choice throughout the formal resolution process.
 The advisor may be, but is not required to be, an attorney.
 The university will not be responsible for professional fees of any advisor.

-The role of the advisor is to provide support and guidance and, at the hearing, to directly ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
+The role of the advisor is narrow in scope: the advisor may attend any interview or meeting connected with the formal resolution process to provide support and guidance, but the advisor may not actively participate in interview or meetings and many not serve as a proxy for the parties.
+The advisor may attend the hearing and may directly ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 An advisor may not be a witness or have any other role in the process except as stated in this policy.

-An investigative interview or meeting or hearing will not be postponed to accommodate the schedule of a partys chosen advisor.
+An investigative interview or meeting or hearing will not be postponed to accommodate the schedule of a partys chosen advisor and may proceed without the party's advisor.
 If a partys chosen advisor is not present at the hearing, BGSU will choose an advisor for that party (without fee or charge) to conduct cross-examination on behalf of that party.

 The complainant and respondent, however, will be asked to identify witnesses and provide other relevant information as soon as possible to aid prompt investigation and resolution.